Kirandeepv/gilded-rose/TypeScript/README.md

+The solution can be found on GitHub at https://github.com/Kirandeepv/gilded-rose/tree/master/TypeScript

 This README describes my thought-process as I was solving this refactoring problem

 ### Steps to compile | run | test